MozillaIndia/RustIndia/RainOfRust/Readme.md

 * Creating more awareness about Rust language across the students and developer communities
 * Inspire local Rust mobilizers to start regional user groups
 * Cruating workshop kit to produce tangible outputs as deliverables of the event
-* Increase adoption of Rust
 * Use the existing communication channels to support Rust community members

-### Metrics and Scope:
+### Goals and Scope:

-* 500 dedicated user/adopters
-* 25 Rust events (online/offline)
+* 30 Rust events (online/offline) in the month of June 2017
-* 100 attendees creating a rustaceans profile
+* Collaborate with Tech Speakers
-* 100 attendees joining the Rust users discourse channel
+* Reach to 500 Rust users
-* 10 attendees will creat a crate
-* 100 attendees joining the Rust Reddit channel
-* 200 attendees tweeting to rustlang about a feature of rust
+* Introduce Rust to students and professionals/developers

 ## Host an event